open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

 If the value is "false" then discard.
-Otherwise <a href="operations.md#get-the-organization-for-a-company">get the organization for the company</a> and add 'acquiringCentralPurchasingBody' to the organization's `.roles` array.
+Otherwise [get the organization for the company](operations.md#get-the-organization-for-a-company) and add 'acquiringCentralPurchasingBody' to the organization's `.roles` array.

 ```xml
 <efac:Organization>